-- Reasonable Workload: Both managers can have smaller teams as they become acclimated to management, while still having a major impact on your workload (4 people for each of them leaves you with only 4 directs, including them).
+- Reasonable Workload: Both managers can have smaller teams as they become acclimated to management, while still having a major impact on your workload (If you start with 10 reports, this means 4 people for each of them and a more manageable 4 directs for you, including them).

 - Better Focus: With 2 new managers, all of your efforts to coach and develop them is multiplied.
 Every book you buy and lesson you teach goes to 2 people, magnifying your efforts often with as little effort as adding a second email in the To: field in an email or a 2nd quantity on a purchase.